City of Birmingham Rockets

-The City of Birmingham Rockets are an English basketball club, based in the city of Birmingham, West Midlands.
+The City of Birmingham Rockets are an English professional basketball club based in the city of Birmingham, West Midlands.

 History

 The club was formed in 2003 as the City of Birmingham Basketball Club.

 The founders of the club were looking to provide regular opportunities and a clear pathway for young people from Birmingham and the surrounding areas to play basketball.
 The club runs representative teams at various age levels from Under-11s through to seniors, based in one of the most deprived wards in the country, with participants drawn from all parts of the city.

 The senior men's team entered the English Basketball League in 2014.
 The volunteer-led organisation's name was then changed to the City of Birmingham Rockets in August 2017 to recognise a partnership set up with Houston Rockets and NBA legend Hakeem Olajuwon.